 In a few minutes, you move from the high energy of the settlement and arrive in silence.
 Garden Lake is still.
 Surrounded by trees and ramped by a field of grass and samphire; you will see a family of quokkas sleeping under the trees or venturing out in the early morning and late afternoon.
 While there are plenty of incidental quokka sightings on the island, with its boardwalk that offers the perfect view at a respectful distance, Garden Lake is an ideal place to go for a purposeful quokka experience.

-When you walk the trail between the sports oval and the golf course, you will come in contact with a line of native tea trees just opposite Discovery Resorts - Rottnest Island (the eco-tent village).
+When you walk the trail between Wadjemup Oval and the golf course, you will come in contact with a line of native tea trees just opposite Discovery Resorts - Rottnest Island (the eco-tent village).
 These tall gums and low-lying tea trees are knitted together to form the ideal woodland habitat for a thriving quokka population.
 Stand back and take in the marsupial group going about their natural movements.

 Digby Drive